 What is Kachin Portal Site?

-This web portal is designed to bring together the information related to cultures and languages of the Kachin people.
-This includes overviews of the peoples and their languages, comparative lexicons, folktale texts, maps, photographs, and bibliographies.
+This web portal is designed to provide comprehensive information on the Kachin people’s cultures and languages.
+This includes overviews of the people and their languages, comparative lexicons, folktale texts, maps, photographs, and bibliographies.

 Who are the Kachin?

 Kachin peopleThe Kachin people are an ethnic group of Myanmar, inhabiting mainly in Kachin and northern Shan states of the country.
 The Jingpo people in Yunnan province of China and the Singpho people in northeastern India can be considered as the same people.
 The Kachin are one of the widely-recognized eight major ethnic groups of Myanmar, i.e., Kachin, Kayah, Karen, Chin, Burmese, Mon, Rakhine, and Shan.

 Where are the Kachin?Many of the Kachin live in Kachin state, which is the northernmost state in Myanmar, sharing borders with China and India.
 Major cities in Kachin state are located in plains such as Myitkyina, Bhamo, and Putao.
 The Mali and Nmai rivers originating from Himalayan glaciers meet up in the middle part of Kachin state to become the Irrawaddy, the country’s largest river.
 Major cities such as Myitkyina and Bhamo are located along the river.
 A large portion of the Kachin region belongs to highlands called the Kachin Hills, which is thinly populated and ethno-linguistically diverse.